zehitomo/eslint-config/styleguide/JAVASCRIPT.md

 - [15.5](#comparison--no-mixed-operators) When mixing operators, enclose them in parentheses.
 The only exception is the standard arithmetic operators: `+`, `-`, and `**` since their precedence is broadly understood.
 We recommend enclosing `/` and `*` in parentheses because their precedence can be ambiguous when they are mixed.
   eslint: [`no-mixed-operators`](https://eslint.org/docs/rules/no-mixed-operators.html)

   > Why?
-This improves readability and clarifies the developer’s intention.
+This improves readability and clarifies the developer's intention.

   ```javascript
   // good